 The obtained values are subject to random deviations that's why these values are averaged out by years so you get the average seasonal indices for each period of the annual cycle (months)

 Depending on the nature of the changes of the time series the formula can be calculated with different methods.

-I'll review the easiest method - the constant mean method.
+I'll review the easiest method - the method of simple averages.
 The method can be used for the time series where are no downward/upward tendencies or they are negligible.
 In other words, the observed value fluctuates around a certain constant value.

-, average for each intraseasonal period j (months) for all n seasons
+, average for each season j (months) for all n periods

-, an average for all seasons (n) and interseasonal periods (m)
+, an average for all periods (n) and seasons (m)